alexcapstick/LossAdaptedPlasticity/README.md

+# Loss Adapted Plasticity in Deep Neural Networks to Learn from Data with Unreliable Sources

+This repository includes the code required to reproduce the experiments and figures in the paper "Loss Adapted Plasticity in Deep Neural Networks to Learn from Data with Unreliable Sources".

-# If You're Just Looking for the Graphs!
+## If You're Just Looking for the Graphs!

 These can be found in the notebooks: